Tables

 Create a new Table

-If you make a mistake in the order of columns when creating your table, then as long as you have not saved your table, you can switch to Edit as text to change the column order.
+If you make a mistake in the order of columns when creating your table, then as long as you have not saved your table, you can switch to Edit definition to change the column order.
 The text editor can swap or move columns whereas the built-in editor can only delete columns or add columns to the end of the sequence.
 When editing in text mode, it is best practice to copy the content of the text editor to a notepad before you make changes because a corrupted syntax will result in the text being wiped or reverted when switching between text and non-text mode.

 Empty Table